laurenceyoon/how-to-organize-ismir/chairs-tutorial/README.md

 - Pros/Cons: Surveys provide data; informal is flexible.
 - Recommendations: Standardize metrics; share with chairs.

+### 7) Recording and YouTube Archiving Consent
+- Context: Tutorials have educational value for broader community but require presenter consent.
+- Decision owner(s): Tutorial Chairs (coordinate with Virtual Chairs).
+- Options: Blanket consent vs case-by-case; opt-in vs opt-out; pre-conference vs post-conference consent.
+- 2025 decision: **Asked presenters for YouTube upload consent post-conference; only uploaded with explicit agreement**.
+- Pros/Cons: Post-conference consent is simple but slows archiving; pre-conference consent streamlines process but requires upfront planning.
+- Recommendations: **Obtain recording/sharing consent DURING tutorial proposal/acceptance phase** – include consent checkbox in acceptance form.
+This is much easier than retroactive requests and allows for earlier archiving.
+Make clear distinction between "recording for conference access" vs "public YouTube archiving" as some presenters may be comfortable with one but not the other.

 ## Suggested Timeline (assuming October main conference)
 A phased timeline ensures timely preparation and execution, aligning with conference planning.
 Early CFP allows for selection, while later phases focus on logistics.